 Q: How do we know what to do?

-A: The work day’s activities are planned in advance by the garden coordinator and assigned accordingly with detailed instructions of how to complete each task.
-An email is sent out in the beginning of the week summarizing the proposed week’s activities and harvests (as well as on our Facebook page).
-Once you’ve joined the garden, you will automatically be placed on the mailing list.
+A: The work day’s activities are planned in advance by the farm manager and assigned accordingly with detailed instructions of how to complete each task.

 Q: What do you grow in the garden?